andresmascl/andresmascl/README.md

 # Welcome!

-### 18 May 2026: Uploaded a new Voice assistant repository:
+### 16 Jan 2026: Uploaded a new Voice assistant repository:
 An AI powered voice assistant which controls your local Brave Browser to play Youtube videos.
 For learning purposes and own home use.
 Repo at https://github.com/andresmascl/scrapbot.ai

+### 9 Sep 2025: New Odoo add-ons web store Scraper:
+Uploaded a little web scraper to get addons from the Odoo add-ons store in order to run some data analysis on the prices and amount of purchases 💰

 ### Past projects